boazbk/tcs/lec_10_efficient_alg.md

 ### The 3SAT problem

 The 3SAT problem is the task of determining satisfiability  for 3CNFs.
-One might think that the difference between two and three would not make that much a difference for complexity.
+One might think that changing from two to   three would not make that much of a difference for complexity.
 One would be wrong.
 Despite much effort, do not know of a significantly better than brute force algorithm for 3SAT (the best known algorithms take roughy $1.3^n$ steps).

 Interestingly, a similar issue arises time and again in computation, where the difference between two and three often corresponds to the difference between tractable and intractable.
-As Lawler's quote alludes to, we do not fully understand the reasons for this phenomenon, though the notions of $\mathbf{NP}$ completeness we will see in the next lecture does offer a partial explanation.
+As Lawler's quote alludes to, we do not fully understand the reasons for this phenomenon, though the notions of $\mathbf{NP}$ completeness we will see later does offer a partial explanation.
 It may be related to the fact that optimzing a polynomial often amounts to equations on its derivative.
 The derivative of a  a quadratic polynomial is linear, while the derivative of a cubic is quadratic, and, as we will see, the difference between solving linear and quadratic equations can be quite profound.